Correlation Between Crude Oil and Gasoline RBOB

 Strong

-Over the last 90 days Gasoline RBOB has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in Gasoline RBOB are ranked lower than 2 (%) of all global equities and portfolios over the last 90 days.
 In spite of rather sound basic indicators, Gasoline RBOB is not utilizing all of its potentials.
-The latest stock price tumult, may contribute to shorter-term losses for the shareholders.
+The current stock price tumult, may contribute to shorter-term losses for the shareholders.

 Crude Oil and Gasoline RBOB Volatility Contrast